Home Battery Cost UK (2026): What You'll Pay

 • scaffolding is needed for roof-access during a simultaneous solar and battery installation

-Battery storage — whether installed alongside solar or as a standalone retrofit — has been zero-rated for VAT since April 2022.
-This applies to both the hardware and the installation labour.
-On a £6,000 installation, the saving versus the previous 5% rate is £300; versus the standard 20% rate it is £1,000.
+Battery storage installed alongside solar panels has been zero-rated since April 2022, but standalone battery storage — a retrofit fitted on its own, without solar — was only added to the zero rate in Great Britain from 1 February 2024.
+Before that date a standalone retrofit was charged at the standard 20% rate.
+The zero rate now applies to both the hardware and the installation labour, and it is scheduled to revert to 5% from 1 April 2027.
+On a £6,000 installation, zero-rating instead of the standard 20% rate saves £1,000; once the rate reverts to 5% in 2027, the saving versus 5% would be £300.
 When comparing quotes, confirm they are zero-rated and that VAT is not being added incorrectly — some installers who don't handle many battery jobs occasionally quote with VAT applied in error.
 For help with sizing before you seek quotes, the home battery sizing guide establishes the capacity you actually need so you're not quoting for more than necessary.

 Ongoing and replacement costs